HL7/dicom-sr/input/pagecontent/architecture.md

 All DICOM SOP Instances include information relating to the patient, service request, procedure, etc.

-Typically, these resources are managed by the EMR and the imaging system is not able to create or update these resources in the FHIR server.
+Typically, these resources are managed by the EMR, and the imaging system is not able to create or update these resources in the FHIR server.

 Therefore, this implementation guide assumes that these resources already exist in the destination FHIR server and does not include a full mapping between their DICOM representation and their FHIR representation.

-Instead, it specifies the identifier mapping to allow newly-created resources to be associated with the appropriate existing FHIR resources.
+Instead, it specifies the identifier mapping to allow newly created resources to be associated with the appropriate existing FHIR resources.

 See [DICOM SR Information Object Definition (IOD) Mapping to FHIR](ConceptMap-dicom-sr-measurement-report-to-fhir.html) and [DICOM SR Document Information Entity (IE) Mapping to FHIR](ConceptMap-dicom-document-ie-to-fhir.html).

 ### Actors

 ### Terminology

+#### Value Sets Used
+These Value Sets are used in this implementation guide.

+(To be added)

 ### Security Consideration
 Exchanging imaging measurement report resources makes use of patient-specific information which could be exploited by malicious actors resulting in exposure of patient data.
 For these reasons, all data exchange between the different actors must be secured appropriately with access to limited authorized individuals, data protected in transit, and appropriate audit measures taken.